Steps to Transform Electricity Systems to Renewables

 • Build the storage in a balanced way (balanced by building very roughly proportionate amounts of each duration)

-• Create a legal definition of storage as storage, not as generation or consumption: it generates no new electricity and is a grid service that moves electricity in time; with such a definition, contracts can be let for “storage services” of different types and groupings
+• Create a legal definition of storage as ‘storage’, not as ‘generation’ or ‘consumption’: it generates no new electricity and is a grid service that moves electricity in time.
+With such a definition, contracts can be let for “storage services” of different types and groupings

 • Change the regulatory environment to encourage revenue stacking, and to favour low-carbon sources – one way of doing so is outlined in Storelectric’s proposal, A 21st Century Electricity System, in which capital investment, clean energy and the introduction of innovations are all incentivised without a penny of subsidy